GuenterQuast/mPIXdaq/README.md

 To get started, follow the steps below:

- - Get the code from gitlab @ KIT or from github
+ - Get the code from gitlab@KIT or from github
    ``git clone https://gitlab.kit.edu/Guenter.Quast/mPIXdaq`` or
    ``git clone https://github.com/GuenterQuast/mPIXdaq``.